jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-14-datgui---simple-ui-for-demos.markdown

     gui.add(params, 'interval').name('Interval').min(0.001).max(0.1)

-It maybe usefull to setup a step, like when setting size in pixel.
-This will allows values from 128 to 256 but only if the value is a multiple of 16.
+It maybe usefull to setup a step, like when setting size in pixel, integer may be more suitable.
+This will allows values from 128 to 256 but only integers.

-    gui.add(params, 'width').min(128).max(256).step(16)
+    gui.add(params, 'width').min(128).max(256).step(1)